microsoft/ignite25-LAB585-supercharge-your-apps-with-local-ai/README.md

 In this lab, you will learn how to add the new AI features into a WPF app and create an app that uses Semantic Search, OCR and Phi-Silica to query a PDF file and obtain answers based on it

+### Feeback?
+Questions?

+If you have a question, or want to provide feedback, feel free to contact us here:
+WinAIFinfo@microsoft.com

 ### 🧠 Learning Outcomes

 By the end of this lab, you'll have created a sophisticated application featuring: